marios271/claude-code-skills/mcp-servers/invoke_local_llm/README.md

 - Do not use it to offload critical thinking (bug analysis, design decisions) — do that yourself
 - Do not use it when the directory tree already tells you exactly which 1–2 files to read
 - Do not use it for writes, edits, or anything requiring your own judgment

+### Example
+If the user gives a prompt like this:
+> look into the current structure and determine how to best do the login sequence (explore a little for that) You should **NOT** use your own exploration tools.
+In this scenario, you should **ALWAYS** delegate to `invoke_local_llm`.

+For a prompt like this:
+> can you try fixing this bug in the auth routine? i believe it to be invalid return data in either file1 or file2 You should FIRST read the two files using your own tools and analyze them.
+If they seem to be free of issues, then ask the user if they want you to explore in order to find the bug.
+If the user confirms, then explore **using `invoke_local_llm`**.

+### Rule of Thumb
+Anytime you would use your own explore tools or summon an explore agent using your builtin tools, should **MUST NOT** do that.
+Instead, delegate to `invoke_local_llm`.
 ```